Nissan Skyline GT-R: Z-tune

-The entire car is essentially handmade, with the car being completely stripped and re-built from the ground up.
-Engineers reinforced and stiffened the chassis seam welding in key areas such as the door seams and door frames and added carbon fibre to the strut towers and transmission tunnel and the engine bay, completely redesigning the suspension, drivetrain, engine, gearbox and other components so as to work at maximum efficiency and reliability as is expected of a road-going vehicle.
-Although Nismo planned on building 20 cars, they ceased production on only 19 (including 2 prototypes).
+The Z-tune is also improved with an aggressive suspension setup from Sachs, and a specially designed Brembo brake system.Engineers reinforced and stiffened the chassis seam welding in key areas such as the door seams and door frames and added carbon fibre to the strut towers and transmission tunnel and the engine bay, completely redesigning the suspension, drivetrain, engine, gearbox and other components so as to work at maximum efficiency and reliability as is expected of a road-going vehicle.

+The Z-tune final bodywork was designed with new exclusive carbon fibre parts including a specific front bumper, specific front wings inspired by the Falken R34 GT-R and rear wings extensions.
+The final model kept the Nismo LM GT4 wheels, the carbon fibre bonnet and the Nismo aero parts from the 2002 prototype.

+Although Nismo planned on building 20 cars, they ceased production on only 19, including the prototype and two preserved cars.
+17 cars were resprayed to a "Z-tune Silver", a special colour exclusively for the Z-tune, and two cars were left in their original colours.
+The first one based on a V·spec in Midnight Purple III (chassis R34-Z-010), it took the owner of the base V·spec around 1 year to convince Nismo, not to repaint it in "Z-tune Silver".
+The second one based on a M-Spec Nür in Millenium Jade (chassis unknown).
+One Z-tune (chassis R34-Z-015), went under full restoration at the Omori Factory and has been resprayed, from the classic "Z-tune Silver" to the Midnight Purple III colour.

 Replacement

-Following the end of R34 production in 2002, Nissan announced they would separate the GT-R model from the Skyline name, creating an entirely new vehicle—though based on the same platform as the Skyline.
-This new car, now known simply as the Nissan GT-R, debuted in 2007 in Tokyo.
+Following the end of R34 production in 2002, Nissan announced they would separate the GT-R model from the Skyline name, creating an entirely new vehicle—though based on a similar as the Skyline.
+This succeeding car, known simply as the Nissan GT-R, debuted in 2007 in Tokyo.
 Introduced to consumers in 2008, it was the first GT-R available worldwide, entering the North American market for the first time.

-The GT-R uses the Premium Midship (PM) platform, an evolution of the FM platform first used by the V35 generation of the Skyline.
-The R34 heritage is reflected in its chassis codes: CBA-R35 (2007–2011), DBA-R35 (2012-2016), 4BA-R35 (2017-present) or simply R35.
+The GT-R used the Premium Midship (PM) platform, an evolution of the FM platform first used by the V35 generation of the Skyline.
+The Skyline GT-R heritage was reflected in its chassis codes: CBA-R35 (2007–2011), DBA-R35 (2012–2016), 4BA-R35 (2017–2025) or simply R35.